mroavi/vim-julia-cell/README.md

 ipython-cell
 ============

-Seamlessly run Python code from Vim in IPython, including executing individual code cells similar to Jupyter notebooks and MATLAB.
+Seamlessly run Python code from Vim in Julia, including executing individual code cells similar to Jupyter notebooks and MATLAB.

 ipython-cell is especially suited for data exploration and visualization using